Featured image credit: Chris Alban Hansen

 What made it even more harrowing was that the tourists who were doing this probably didn’t even understand that they were being culturally insensitive travellers.
 And this kind of ignorance alarms us all, doesn’t it?
 We’ve seen it in many ways, shapes, and forms.
 Let’s name a few.

 1. Making fun of accents

 Trying to imitate an accent is normal, but some people do it condescendingly and at the worst time possible.
 If you’re in another country where locals have a particular accent when speaking in English, you’re allowed to imitate it to blend in, but don’t do it just to make fun of it with your travel buddy.
 Want another story?
-While my sister, mom, and I were waiting for our flight in Siem Reap back to Manila, we could hear Filipinos talking loudly in our terminal — and what they were saying made me cringe.
+While my sister, mom, and I were waiting for our flight to Manila at the Siem Reap airport, we could hear Filipinos talking loudly at our terminal — and what they were saying made me cringe.

 When you’re a guest on foreign soil, imitating accents of your host country shamelessly is patronizing.
 And you never know if a local actually hears you!

 Listen, we all have our own preferences when it comes to food.
 We can all agree that our preferences should be respected.
 But that doesn’t mean you’re allowed to show disgust when there’s a cuisine that doesn’t look, smell, or taste the way you want it to.
 Besides, not everyone will like all the local food in your country either.
 How would you feel if somebody began making faces and trash talking your favourite kind of Sinigang?
 Disappointed?
 Exactly!
 So if you don’t like what you taste, hide it.